-Interestingly, we observe a positive Pearson correlation for residue pairs within the same domain, both NTD and RBD, with average values of 0.056 and 0.043 for residues belonging to the NTD and RBD, respectively (see Supporting Information, Figure S2).
+Interestingly, we observe a positive Pearson correlation for residue pairs within the same domain, both NTD and RBD, with average values of 0.056 and 0.043 for residues belonging to the NTD and RBD, respectively (see Supporting Information Figure S2).
 Conversely, for residues belonging to the two different domains (NTD and RBD), we note a significant anticorrelation (negative correlation) with a Pearson coefficient of -0.042.
-Although analyses of correlated motions are widely used for analyzing molecular simulation data, the interpretation of average intra- and interdomain correlations is not straightforward.
+Although analyses of correlated motions are widely used for analyzing molecular simulation data, the interpretation of average intra- and inter-domain correlations is not straightforward.
 The positive correlation between nearby residues within the same domain may likely determine the conservation of binding regions, both directly and indirectly.
 Conversely, the correlation (in this case negative) between residues belonging to the two domains could quantify how the two domains communicate with each other, probably to maintain (or alternate) binding propensity.

 To better understand the mechanisms of synchronized motion between residues of the two domains (NTD and RBD), we selected the set of residues that maximizes the anticorrelation between the two domains (see also Figure S2).
-A set of residue-residue pairs was chosen, which exhibited anticorrelation values ranging from -0.33 to -0.38.
+A set of residue-residue pairs was chosen, which exhibited anti-correlation values ranging from -0.33 to -0.38.
 Specifically, the residues range from 182 to 187 in the NTD and from 386 to 391 in the RBD.
 In both cases, the residues belong to loop regions.
-Interestingly, we identify two regions that do not overlap with the SA binding regions but which could play an important role in the dynamic-structural relationship between the two domains.
+Interestingly, we identify two regions that do not overlap with the sialic acid binding regions, but which could play an important role in the dynamic-structural relationship between the two domains.

-Next, we performed MD simulations of the NTD, RBD, and S1 domains of the SARS-CoV-2 spikes in the presence of a SA molecule to observe events of interaction.
-To study the interaction between the protein and SA, we first defined a dynamic binding propensity score for each residue of the simulated domains, which is based on the time each residue spends in interaction with SA during the evolution of the simulation.
-For each residue, we calculated the fraction of frames in which the centroid atom of the SA molecule is located at a distance less than 6 Å to at least one of the heavy atoms of the residue (see Figure 2a).
-This allows us to compare the SA contact probability per residue obtained from MD simulation of the various SARS-CoV-2 spike domains with the results from the Zernike shape complementarity evaluation, 19 through the binding propensity derived from the MD trajectory.
+Next, we performed MD simulations of the NTD, RBD, and S1 domains of the SARS-CoV-2 spike in the presence of a sialic-acid molecule to observe events of interaction.
+To study the interaction between the protein and SA, we first defined a dynamic binding propensity score for each residue of the simulated domains, which is based on the time each residue spends in interaction with sialic acid during the evolution of the simulation.
+For each residue, we calculated the fraction of frames in which the centroid atom of the sialic-acid molecule is located at a distance less than 6 Å to at least one of the heavy atoms of the residue (see Figure 2.a).
+This allows us to compare the sialic-acid contact probability per residue obtained from MD simulation of the various SARS-CoV-2 spike domains with the results from the Zernike shape complementarity evaluation, through the binding propensity derived from the MD trajectory.

-To avoid spurious contacts, i.e., contacts due to the limited size of the simulation box, we considered only configurations having favorable energies.
-To this end, we first estimated the binding energy between the NTD of MERS-CoV spike and SA by performing a MD simulation starting from the experimental pose12 (see Methods).
-More specifically, sampling configurations of the system at the equilibrium (see Methods for details), we calculated the intermolecular energy contribution
+To avoid spurious contacts, i.e. contacts due to the limited size of the simulation box, we considered only configurations having favorable energies.
+To this end, we firstly estimated the binding energy between the NTD of MERS-CoV spike and sialic acid performing a